 serve a full term (the current term will finish at the Annual General Meeting in 2022);

 - participate in the work of Board committees;

 - participate in fundraising and advocacy activities; and

-- attend a two-day Strategy workshop held in November to plan the work of the year ahead.
+- attend a Strategy workshop to plan the work of the year ahead.